ASE A4 Steering and Suspension Practice Test

 Answer A is wrong.
 An underinflated tire will show premature wear on its shoulders.

 Answer B is correct.
-An overinflation wears the center of a tire's tread.
+Overinflating wears the center of a tire's tread.

 Answer C is wrong.
-Too much camber wears either the inner or the outer tread of the tire.
+Too much camber wears the tire's inner or outer tread.

 Answer D is wrong.
 Weak coil springs cause tire cupping.